Definition of clear in English:

 - Two of them were returned marked ‘insufficient funds,’ while the third one cleared.

 - If you do it yourself, balance your checkbook register, so you know what is outstanding and what has cleared.

 - Awards remain conditional until the cheque has cleared.

 clear the air

-- 1.1Defuse an angry or tense situation by frank discussion: it’s time a few things were said to clear the airMore example sentences
+- 2.1Defuse or clarify an angry, tense, or confused situation by frank discussion: it’s time a few things were said to clear the airMore example sentences

 - The discussions cleared the air and as a parliamentary party we need to make it clear that we won't tolerate people briefing behind the scenes.

 - We agreed to facilitate a public meeting in order to get discussion going, and so hope to clear the air.

 - He accepted the progress report hasn't been discussed and offered to attend a special meeting to clear the air over the 100 or so outstanding issues.